Posts Tagged ‘Alternate History’

 Robert’s hands still trembled as he held them in the air.
 Sweat erupted on his face, both from fear and the humid July air.
 “Sir I’m very sorry to trespass on your property, I was just…”

 “This aint my property, it’s not your property either!”
-Fred shouted.
+Roger shouted.
 “Sheriff was all riled up when I took him home, said you were writing shit down!
 You one of those Goddamn reporters?”

 “No, no, I promise you I’m not a reporter.
 I’m a, I’m, I’m a friend of the Kohler family, did you know Sally Kohler?”